 - 7. In the event that the class teacher is absent on the day a task, such as an in-class test, is to be completed, the assessment should go ahead as planned.
 If this is not possible, the task should be rescheduled at the earliest appropriate date. - 8.
 If a task proves to be invalid or fails to discriminate, the faculty involved may deem it necessary to set a replacement task.
 It may also be necessary to reschedule a task from the published date.
-In these circumstances, the following steps should be taken by the teacher(s) involved: - Consult with the group(s) involved to find a suitable alternative time for the task. - Ensure the change does not grossly advantage or disadvantage any student. - Advise changes to the published schedule in writing to the affected students, faculty Head Teacher, Year Adviser and the Principal. - Ensure adequate notice, usually two weeks, is given. - 9.
+In these circumstances, the following steps should be taken by the teacher(s) involved: - Consult with the group(s) involved to find a suitable alternative time for the task. - Ensure the change does not grossly advantage or disadvantage any student. - Advise changes to the published schedule in writing to the affected students, faculty Head Teacher, Year Advisor, Senior Studies Coordinator and the Principal. - Ensure adequate notice, usually two weeks, is given. - 9.
 In the case of major examinations (Final Preliminary Exams), students should be aware that achievement may be assessed in relation to all of the outcomes covered to that point in the course.
 The timing of the major examination period is outlined in this Assessment Information Booklet and will be highlighted via the School Newsletter. - 10.
 The timetable for major examination periods will be published and a copy issued to each student at least two weeks prior to the first exam.
 The teacher in charge of senior exams will prepare the timetable and distribute it to each student. - 11.
-In a standards-referenced approach to assessment: - Tasks are designed to focus on outcomes. - The types of assessment tasks are appropriate for the outcomes being assessed. - Tasks reflect the weightings and components specified in the relevant syllabus documents. - Students know the assessment criteria before they begin a task. - Students get meaningful feedback about what they are able to do and what they need to do in order to improve their level of performance. - Students will be assessed according to their achievements against course standards. - Measures that reflect a student's conduct and behaviour are not included. - 12.For each assessment task, each student will be given a mark and meaningful feedback on the task.
+In a standards-referenced approach to assessment: - Tasks are designed to focus on outcomes. - The types of assessment tasks are appropriate for the outcomes being assessed. - Tasks reflect the weightings and components specified in the relevant syllabus documents. - Students know the assessment criteria before they begin a task. - Students get meaningful feedback about what they are able to do and what they need to do in order to improve their level of performance. - Students will be assessed according to their achievements against course standards. - Measures that reflect a student's conduct and behaviour are not included. - 12.
+For each assessment task, each student will be given a mark and meaningful feedback on the task.
 Students will be kept informed of their progressive rank via their academic school reports. - 13.
-Assessment results must be recorded in three locations: the class teacher's daybook, the class teacher's personal Sentral Markbook and a course specific faculty Markbook also in Sentral.
+Assessment results must be recorded in a Sentral Markbook specific to each course and kept up to date at all times.
+A back up copy must also be kept by the faculty Head Teacher.
 These records must show the results on all tasks to date and the current cumulative assessment mark and rank of all students. - 14.
 Students who transfer to South Grafton High School will be ranked in their courses using the tasks completed at South Grafton High School and the teacher's professional judgement.
 Rankings from other schools are of little significance, as they do not reflect the student's relative position within the South Grafton High School cohort. - 15.
 For students who transfer to another school and the school requests assessment information, all available assessment information will be forwarded to their new school.